 You could choose to simply walk out and back on the same route to Luss or complete a horseshoe circuit of some 12kms taking in another hilltop, Mid Hill, at 623m.

-You can find more information about the trail here.
+Find out more information about the trail.

 Loch Lomond & The Trossachs National Park Authority cannot be held responsible for any accidents, injuries or damage sustained whilst hiking in the Park.
 All persons taking part in such activities do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.